trentr314/RNN_Project/README.md

   The number of nodes in the hidden layer.
 Set to 6 by default.
 - learning rate

   The learning rate is 3\*10^-11.
 I found this to be a good balance.
-If you make it too small, say x\*10^-15, backpropogation will have a tiny, insignificant effect on the weights, and the algorithm won't really learn anything.
-If you make it too large, say x\*10^-5, the algorithm will fly all over the place, constantly overcorrecting and never converging.
+If you make it too small, backpropogation will have a tiny, insignificant effect on the weights, and the algorithm won't really learn anything.
+If you make it too large, the algorithm will fly all over the place, constantly overcorrecting and never converging.
 - number of epochs

   The number of passes the algorithm makes over the entire dataset.
 I have this set to 200 by default.
 Stock prices are not easily predicted and this algorithm needs to go through the dataset many times to learn significantly.